RAF Claims: Can I Claim for Loss of Income if I Have My Own Business?

 If you’re in a business partnership, for instance, the loss is linked only to your share of the partnership’s profits, rather than total business profits.

-In the case of a business entity such as a close corporation or private limited company, the loss of income isn’t borne by you in your personal capacity, but rather by the entity itself.
+In the case of a business entity, such as a close corporation or private limited company, the loss of income may or may not be borne by you in your personal capacity, or by the entity itself.
 This makes lodging a claim for loss of income more difficult.

 Documents required to support business owner’s loss of income claim